jithesh10/Cricket-Scorecard/README.md

 # Cricket-Scorcard
--Built with the data structure - Single Linked Lists -Displays a Scorecard for a cricket game
+- Built with Single Linked Lists DS
+- Displays the Scorecard for a cricket game